-With the honourable position of best man comes the responsibility of throwing a bachelor party for the groom.
+The honourable position of best man comes with the responsibility of throwing a bachelor party.
 We recommend you start with the basic details.

 Watch the video below for a quick tour of what our bachelor parties are all about:

 Talk to the groom

 Talk to the groom before you start to plan his bachelor party.
 Your goal is less to figure out what he wants than it is to develop a list of what he does not want.
 You need to know what he will not tolerate.
 Nothing brings a party to a screeching halt like an unwelcome surprise.

 Confirm your intended guest list with the groom.
 Consider carefully any invitations you plan to extend solely out of courtesy.
 The last thing you want is someone in your group who’ll feel out of place.
 You don’t want to spend your time at a wild Montreal VIP bachelor party tending to an unhappy guest.

 A bachelor party should take place no less than one month prior to the wedding, on a date that best accommodates those who wish to attend.

 Montreal comes alive in summer.
 If your group loves comedy or racing or beer, to name a few themes of our many local summer festivals, we can help you choose a date that will coincide with a relevant festival.
 Keep in mind, however, that bachelor parties during the larger festivals such as the Canadian Grand Prix may cost you more.

 The hot Montreal night clubs and strip clubs stay lively all year round.
 You can be sure to see plenty of students from the Montreal’s many major universities and other women enjoying the nightlife across the city.